bou-samra/Fun-Columns-SDL/README.md

 For those who may not have heard of the Free Tools Association (FTA) and their influence within the Apple IIGS community many decades ago, a [website](http://www.freetoolsassociation.com/) is still maintained by Olivier Goguel (one of the original members of the group).

-<b>Please Note:</b> This source code is very much in a state of flux and is currently a bit of a mess.
+~~<b>Please Note:</b> This source code is very much in a state of flux and is currently a bit of a mess.
-I will provide updates as best as I can :smile:
+I will provide updates as best as I can :smile:~~

+<b>UPDATE:</b><br>
+Game in playable state now, feature complete. still needs a bit of a polish.<br>
+I really enjoyed coding this game.
+I hope you find it enjoyable.<br>
+Much thanks to Olivier Goguel for inspiration and support. :smile:

 ## Change-log:

 * 04/05/2024 - Foundation code.
 * 20/07/2024 - Making progress, albeit slowly when I can find time between work and personal life.
 * 12/08/2024 - Code refactoring and tidyup.
 * 18/08/2024 - Code starting to come together and take shape.
 Overall structure begining to settle.
-Ironing out bugs.
+Squashing bugs.
 * 30/08/2024 - It's been four months already.
 More incremental progress.
+* 16/10/2024 - All features nearly complete, bugs need to be squashed.
+Code still a bit rough around the edges.

 ## Compilation
 * Make sure to install the following development libraries